 Board a ferry if you want to make your visit even more memorable.
 The panoramic view of the Gateway, the Taj in the background, and the river in front will capture your attention.
 You can reach Kala Ghoda by walking along the beautiful alleys from the jetty.

 BEST PLACE TO EAT – Restaurants in Kala Ghada

-Indian, Italian, and Mexican menus, as well as a variety of other dishes, are available at this restaurant chain’s Fort-side location, which is ideal for both a lunch meeting and a post-work supper.
+Indian, Italian, and Mexican menus and a variety of other dishes are available at this restaurant chain’s Fort-side location, which is ideal for both a lunch meeting and a post-work supper.
 (K Dubash Marg- 022 22041661)

-At one of the area’s first restaurants, don’t miss the art on the walls or the massive salads that are served.
+At one of the area’s first restaurants, don’t miss the art on the walls or the served massive salads.
 (Ropewalk Lane; 022 2265 0195)

 This artfully designed “eggetarian” spot is fantastic for breakfast and offers an innovative menu that keeps regulars coming back.
 So give the salli eggs, a Parsi specialty, a try.
 (VB Gandhi Marg; 022 2284 2430)

 Line your stomach or find carbohydrates to soak up the wine at this unassuming eatery known for its Kathi rolls and kebabs.
 Gurda (liver) and bheja (brain) fries are not for the faint of heart.
 (VB Gandhi Marg;+91 9821199147; opens at 6 pm)

 It would be best to visit this establishment to eat seafood prepared in the traditional methods.
 It is the best seafood restaurant in the city.
 (Ropewalk Lane; 022 2270 3214)